Marc Viquez

 Food & Beverage 3

-There are four areas of concession points in the corners of the building offering basic stadium fare at reasonable prices, plus the school's very own cream ale.
-The food choice includes hot dogs, brats, pretzels, popcorn, ice cream, and Chick-Fil-A sandwiches.
+The building has four concession points in the corners, offering basic stadium fare at reasonable prices, plus the school's Crossroads Cream Ale.
+The food choices include hot dogs, brats, pretzels, nachos, popcorn, ice cream, and Chick-fil-A sandwiches.
 Pepsi products are the drink of choice at the arena.

-The ISU Athletics Department has partnered with the Terre Haute Brewing Company for the Crossroads Cream Ale which "pays homage to a celebration of Sycamore pride.
-The beer is directed to fans and alumni and is an easy-drinking ale served by the can, but poured in plastic cups, at home games.
+The ISU Athletics Department has partnered with the Terre Haute Brewing Company for the Crossroads Cream Ale, which "pays homage to a celebration of Sycamore pride.
+The beer is directed to fans and alumni and is an easy-drinking ale served by the can but poured in plastic cups.

 The Hulman Center looks almost brand new, including an artistic design to the outside of the building along with a new glass entrance on the south side.
 The arena has a much warmer and more welcoming feel than the giant white warehouse-looking structure it once exhibited.
 However, one must pay homage to the 17-foot statue of Larry Bird outside its entrance.